seanox/spring-webdav/README.md

 virtual entities, does not use any physical file structures.

-A user can use this virtual file system as a network drive and has direct access to a Spring Boot based API without an additional Frontend.
+A user can use this virtual file system as a network drive and has direct access to a Spring Boot based API without an additional frontend.

 <img src="https://github.com/seanox/spring-webdav/raw/main/manual/animation.gif"/>